hcordioli/crazynuts/README.md

 ## Build

-Run `ng build --prod --no-aot --build-optimizer=false` to build the project.
+Run `ng build -prod` to build the project.
 The build artifacts will be stored in the `docs/` directory.